mzohaibnasir/sagemaker/README.md

 Passing an IAM role gives Amazon SageMaker permission to perform actions in other AWS services on your behalf- services with in AWS necessary to perform required actions.
 We cant allocate permission to each one by one. so we use IAM ROLE

 In `create notebook instance > Permission and Encryption`, if you select specific s3 bucket, it will have permission to access only that bucket.
+With `any bucket`, this application will access all buckets.